LATEST ARTICLE

 Practical Implementation:

-Encourage team members to share, without fear of being judgmental to self or being stigmatized, the mistakes that they have made.
+Encourage team members to share, without fear of being judgmental of themselves or being stigmatized, the mistakes that they have made.

 Encourage learning by including such things as training programs, workshops, or coaching sessions that will help the team members learn by experimenting and failing.